adauffenberg/LidarCruise/README.md

 Lidar Cruise is a level 1 autonomous active cruise control system for my 2005 Mazda6.
 By interfacing with my steering wheel cruise control buttons and a Lidar unit, the distance to the object ahead can be varied.

+Pleae read this projects website first for a overview of the system.
+This will aid in understanding of the files here.

 Included in this Repo:

 ## 2 Matlab files: